Aside from starting a new project on your own from scratch, you can explore what Buildbox has to offer in any of the following ways.

 This will allow you to see how assets and scenes are used to create worlds, how UI screens are designed, and nodes are used to provide desired functionality in a game.

-On the Templates tab on the Getting Started screen, scroll up and down to browse the available templates and hover your mouse over each template to preview it.
+On the Templates tab on the Welcome Started screen, scroll up and down to browse the available templates and hover your mouse over each template to preview it.

 - To load a template, double-click its thumbnail on the Templates tab.